cosmos72/stmx/README.md

-In case you want to use the "latest and greatest" version directly from the author, which may contain new features, improvements, bug fixes (and occasionally, new bugs), you need to download it into your Quicklisp local-projects folder with the commands:
+In case you want to use the "latest and greatest" version directly from the author, which may contain new features, improvements, bug fixes (and occasionally new bugs), you need to download it into your Quicklisp local-projects folder.
+Open a shell and run the
+commands:

     $ cd ~/quicklisp/local-projects
     $ git clone git://github.com/cosmos72/stmx.git

-then proceed as before: load a REPL and run
+then proceed as before - load a REPL and run:

     CL-USER> (ql:quickload "stmx")
     ;; lots of output...